UX

 The real reason users drop off is not what you think

-Drop-off is usually treated as a screen problem, but it rarely starts where it shows up.
+Drop-off is usually treated as a screen problem.
+It rarely starts where it shows up.

 Why users usually leave because of the friction, uncertainty and doubt that build before the point where analytics says they dropped off.